govuk-one-login/authentication-frontend/README.md

 yarn lint
 ```

-Checks if the code conforms the linting standards.
+Checks if the code conforms the linting standards